The People's Best New Chef: Northwest & Pacific Contenders

 Why She's Amazing: Because she's shaking up Portland's food scene with her fiery, Asian-accented small plates.

-Background: Public, Momofuku Noodle Bar, Momofuku Ssäm Bar (New York City); Nostrana (Portland, OR)
+background: Public, Momofuku Noodle Bar, Momofuku Ssäm Bar (/sites/default/files/ew York City); Nostrana (Portland, OR)

 Photo © Susan Seubert